AtalaSupport/DemoGallery_Desktop_TwainAcquisitionDemo_CS_x86/README.md

 Please see [FAQ: Common Problems with x64 TWAIN Scanning](https://www.atalasoft.com/kb2/KB/50140/FAQ-Common-Problems-with-x64-TWAIN-Scanning)

-## Prerequisites
+## Licensing
-This demo assumes you have the Atalasoft DOtImage SDK installed, but you only need licsning for DotTwain (Or DOtImage Document Imaging)
+This demo assumes you have the Atalasoft DotImage SDK installed, but you only need licsning for DotTwain (Though DotImage Document Imaging is also fine)

 You may also request a 30 day evaluation when installing / activating.

+## SDK Dependencies
+This app was built based on 2026.2.0.0.
+It targets .NET Framework 4.6.2 and was created in Visual Studio 2019.
+We use this older Visual Studio as it's the last version that ran natively in x86 for 32 bit compatibility "out of the box".
+As noted above, the choice to use x86 in TWAIN scanning applications is deliberate as many scanner drivers are not native 64 bit.
+This gives a wider scanner comptaiblity.

 [Download DotImage](https://www.atalasoft.com/BeginDownload/DotImageDownloadPage)

+## Downloading source
+The sources can be downloaded for [c#](https://github.com/AtalaSupport/DemoGallery_Desktop_TwainAcquisitionDemo_CS_x86/archive/refs/heads/main.zip) and [VB.NET](https://github.com/AtalaSupport/DemoGallery_Desktop_TwainAcquisitionDemo_VB_x86/archive/refs/heads/main.zip)

 ## Cloning
 We recommend the following to ensure you clone with the required submodule